grem11n/blog/content/cv/index.md

 ## Bio

-An engineer, who's doing a little bit of everything, when it comes to building platforms with epmhasis on reliability and scalability.
+An engineer, who's doing a little bit of everything, when it comes to building platforms with emphasis on reliability and scalability.
 My strengths lay in AWS, Kubernetes, and building CI/CD flows.

-When it comes to code, I prefer Go, but I can live with Python, if necessary - at the end of the day, it's almost always comes down to Bash.
+I prefer Go for coding, but work with Python lately.
+Although, it often comes down to Bash.

+---

 ## Technologies